+- 1. Smoking or using tobacco products

 - 2. The use of alcohol or drugs

-- Carrying an unauthorized weapon
+- 3. Carrying an unauthorized weapon

-- Threatening another person with a weapon or bodily harm
+- 4. Threatening another person with a weapon or causing bodily harm

 - 5. Cheating

-- Sexual activities 6.
+- 6. Sexual activities or harassment

 - 7. Theft of any kind

-- Acting in a manner considered by 4-H leader-8. ship to be harmful or potentially harmful to the health or well-being of themselves or others, whether such act occurred within, or outside of the 4-H program
+- Acting in a manner considered by 4-H leadership to be harmful or potentially harmful to the health or well-being of themselves or others, whether such act occurred within, or outside of the 4-H program.

+- 9. Violation of the law

+- 10. Violation of livestock ethics policy.